-Winter Hiking Gear: Microspikes
+Crucial Winter Hiking Gear: Microspikes

 Disclosure: This content may contain affiliate links.
 Read my disclosure policy.

-Since the early 2000’s, microspikes have revolutionized winter hiking.
-They’re inexpensive, easy to put on and take off, and they fill the gap between cleats and the most aggressive traction: crampons, and snowshoes with crampons.
+Since the early 2000s, microspikes have revolutionized winter hiking.
+They’re inexpensive, easy to wear, and they fill the gap between cleats and crampons.
+Microspikes have, effectively, opened up the world of winter hiking.

-This post discusses the main differences between cleats, microspikes, crampons and snowshoes — and describes the safety benefits of each.
+This post discusses the main differences between cleats, microspikes, crampons and snowshoes, and describes the safety benefits of each.

 Full mountaineering crampons are specialized equipment.
 They require training to use correctly, and they cannot be used on normal hiking boots or shoes.
 In contrast, microspikes can be used by anyone, and can be attached to almost any normal footwear.